ryo-wijaya/trade-signals/README.md

 Interactive docs at `http://localhost:8000/docs`.

-## Security

-Two env vars protect the app when deployed:

-- **`TELEGRAM_ALLOWED_CHAT_IDS`** — comma-separated list of Telegram chat IDs that can run bot commands.
-Anyone outside the list is silently rejected.
-Set this to your own chat ID so strangers who find your bot can't touch it.
-- **`TRADE_SIGNALS_API_KEY`** — secret key required in the `X-API-Key` header for all REST API calls.
-Without it, anyone with your Cloud Run URL can modify your watchlist.
-If this env var is not set, the API is open (useful in local dev).

-On **Cloud Run**, set `--min-instances=1` — the scheduler and Telegram polling loop must stay running continuously.
-Without this, Cloud Run scales to zero on idle and no scheduled reports fire.

 ## Configuration reference

 All settings live in `config.json`.
 Watchlist and interval changes take effect immediately.
 Indicator parameters and scheduler settings require a restart.
+Change as you see fit.
+Most are staticly configured, but some can be modified via telegram commands, e.g. intervals.
+Example config:

 ```json
 {